Louis E. Dieruff High School

 Louis E. Dieruff High School, typically referred to as Dieruff High School, is a large, urban public high school in Allentown, Pennsylvania.
 It is located at 815 North Irving Street in Allentown.
 The school serves students in grades nine through 12 from the eastern and southern parts of the city and is part of the Allentown School District.

-As of 2021-22, the school had 1,880 students, according to National Center for Education Statistics data.
+As of 2023-24, the school had 1,857 students, according to National Center for Education Statistics data.
 Dieruff High School students may choose to attend Lehigh Career and Technical Institute for vocational training in the trades.
-The Carbon-Lehigh Intermediate Unit IU21 provides the district with a variety of specialized education services, including education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.
+The Carbon-Lehigh Intermediate Unit IU21 provides the district with various specialized education services, including education for disabled students and hearing, speech and visual disability services, and professional development for staff and faculty.

-The school is named after Louis E. Dieruff, a noted educator in the Allentown School District.
-The school mascot is an Alaskan husky named "Kiska" in honor of ten men and women captured by the Japanese on the island of Kiska in 1942 during World War II, some of whom were Allentown servicemen.
+The school is named after Louis E. Dieruff, an Allentown School District educator.
+The school mascot is an Alaskan husky named "Kiska" in honor of ten men and women captured by the Japanese on Kiska in 1942 during World War II, some of whom were Allentown servicemen.

 History

 Construction on Louis E. Dieruff High School began in 1958.
-The building was initially intended to serve as an Allentown School District junior high schoolntown's growing population.
-It opened in 1959.
-In 1965, the Allentown School District planetarium was added to the building.
-Additional classrooms and the East Branch of the Allentown Public Library (later closed and converted to classrooms) were built and added in 1970.
+The building was initially intended to serve as Allentown School District's growing junior high school population.
+The school opened in 1959.
+In 1965, a planetarium was added to the building.
+Additional classrooms and the East Branch of the Allentown Public Library, which was later closed and converted to classrooms, were built and added in 1970.

 On September 7, 2008, just before 3pm, an EF1 about 50 yards in width touched down near the school, causing minor damage.

 In 2009, under the Allentown School District's Comprehensive Facilities Plan, the school launched a $28 million renovation that included the addition of the Michael P. Meilinger wing in 2009, used mostly for freshman classes.

 Student demographics

 The school's class size is 19.28 students per teacher as of 2021-22 versus a Pennsylvania high school average of 15 students per teacher.
-The student ethnicity is 60% Hispanic, 22% White, 15% Black, 2% Asian & Pacific Islander, and less than 2% and Native American & Native Alaskan.
-79% of students are eligible for a free or reduced-price lunch with the state average 33%.
+The student ethnicity is 60% Hispanic, 22% White, 15% Black, 2% Asian & Pacific Islander, and less than 2% Native American & Native Alaskan.
+79% of students are eligible for a free or reduced-price lunch, with the state average of 33%.

-Dieruff is one of two public high schools in Allentown and primarily serves students from the eastern part of the city.
+Dieruff is one of two public high schools in Allentown and primarily serves students from the city's eastern part.
 Allentown's other public high school, William Allen High School, was founded in 1858 as Allentown High School and serves students from the western and central parts of the city.
 Dieruff is the smaller of the two schools.